 Next, decide what you want to achieve with those assets and who you want to inherit them.
 This is also the time to think about people you would trust to handle your business affairs and medical care in the event that you become incapacitated.

 How do you do effective estate planning: Will or Creating Trust?

 One can plan his estate in two ways i.e. either by writing a Will or by creating a Trust.

 Writing a Will as we all know has been a traditional way of passing on all that a person has earned and what he has inherited from his ancestors to his future generations.

 Trust has been used as a vehicle by many people in the past to pass on the wealth in a planned manner and over a period of time.

 A Will is a legal declaration of a person’s intention with respect to his property which he desires to be carried into effect after his death.
 Thus a Will operates only after the death of the person.

-What is more Exciting is, you can make Online these days, hassle free for a small fee.
+What is more exciting is, you can make it Online these days, hassle-free for a small fee.